-- It is important to wash your hair prior to every DigniCap treatment.
-Oily hair may affect the scalp cooling process.
-Depending on your hair type you may need to use conditioner to avoid tangles and matting.
+- Depending on your hair type you may need to use conditioner to avoid tangles and matting.
 If conditioner is used, rinse thoroughly.

 - Use lukewarm water (avoid hot water) and gentle shampoo that is sulfate and paraben free.

-- Avoid applying heat to hair with tools such a blow-dryers, curling irons, straightening iron, and hot rollers.
+- Avoid applying heat to hair with tools such as blow-dryers, curling irons, straightening iron, and hot rollers.
 Let your hair dry naturally as much as possible.

 - Peroxides for hair coloring